BlackArch/blackarch/docs/HOWTO-DEV.md

 This document contains a simple lists of information rather than detailed descriptions.
 Longer text blocks should be avoided except for this description.
-Further details or any questions can be discussed in IRC or Discord.
+Further details or any questions can be discussed in Matrix.

 The categories are structured to have at least a little bit of an overview.